-However, Russia is the only big emitter that has not yet ratified the Paris Agreement, and instead has presented a national strategy that may delay ratification until at least 2019.
+However, Russia is the only big emitter that has not yet ratified the Paris Agreement and instead has presented a national strategy that may delay ratification until at least 2019.
 Under current policy projections, the upward trend in the share of renewable sources in primary energy demand will continue, going from around 3.2% in 2014 to 4.8% by 2030 (IEA, 2016).
-The expected upward trend has been attributed to the benefits of renewable energy sources in Russia which go beyond emissions mitigation and include contribution to economic growth, diversification of the energy mix, and reduction of energy supply costs in remote areas of the country (IRENA, 2017).
-A new regulation that allows small renewable energy units to feed part of their generation into the grid can be expected to accelerate uptake of renewables by households in the future (Friends of the Earth Russia, 2017).
+The expected upward trend has been attributed to the benefits of renewable energy sources in Russia that go beyond emissions mitigation and contribute to economic growth, diversification of the energy mix, and reduction of energy supply costs in remote areas of the country (IRENA, 2017).
+A new regulation that allows small renewable energy units to feed part of their generation into the grid can be expected to accelerate the uptake of renewables by households in the future (Friends of the Earth Russia, 2017).

 The Murmansk wind farm, located in the Northwestern Russian region bearing the same name, is expected to enter into service by 2021 and will boast a 201 MW installed capacity, generating around 730 GWh per year and avoiding the emission of around 241,400 tonnes of CO2 into the atmosphere.